tyconsulting/blog.tyang.github.io/_posts/2012-02-19-powershell-script-remove-all-packages-from-a-sccm-distribution-point.md

   - Powershell
   - SCCM
 ---
 Often, SCCM administrators found packages still assigned to distribution points that no longer exist.
-There are scripts available to remove these “orphaned” package distributions via SMS Provider. i.e. This one called <strong>DPClean.vbs</strong> from TechNet Blog: <a href="http://blogs.msdn.com/b/rslaten/archive/2006/03/01/removing-a-retired-dp-from-all-your-packages.aspx">Removing a retired DP from all your packages</a>.
+There are scripts available to remove these "orphaned" package distributions via SMS Provider. i.e. This one called <strong>DPClean.vbs</strong> from TechNet Blog: <a href="http://blogs.msdn.com/b/rslaten/archive/2006/03/01/removing-a-retired-dp-from-all-your-packages.aspx">Removing a retired DP from all your packages</a>.
 It was written for SMS 2003.

 I’m not sure if SMS 2003 works differently when deleting package distribution via SMS Provider as I don’t have a SMS 2003 environment around that I can test.
 But, this script may not work in a multi-tiered SCCM environment (multiple primary sites below a central site).
 This script only tries to remove package distributions from the site where the user entered.